 - Free Speech in Everyday Life

-The Knight Foundation is an official sponsor of PEN America’s Free Speech Advocacy Institute this fall.
+The Knight Foundation is an official sponsor of PEN America’s Free Speech Advocacy Institute this winter.

 “I think the Institute has helped me curb my cynicism toward these issues.
 Seeing the work that PEN and others do, learning about funding, and having the opportunity to craft my own campaign made me realize that there is tons of work that we can do to in the face of free expression challenges.
 Believing that we can’t take on these challenges only plays into the hands of oppressive regimes.”

 “As an organizer, I am constantly learning and picking up skills on how to better advocate for causes that are close to my heart.
 The Institute has imparted so much knowledge and has allowed me to see what advocacy from a grander scale (national/international) looks like.
 I have learned more ways to advocate and ways to improve upon the advocacy techniques I have been using.”